Ethical Considerations for Your Law Firm Website

 The big question you have to answer is “Can a reader easily find and read a disclaimer on my website?”
 If the answer is no or maybe not, consider making the disclaimer a little more obvious.

-Need a Hand from the Law Firm Web Design Experts at On the Map?
+Need a Hand from the Law Firm Web Design Experts at On The Map Marketing?

-Give us a call today!
-Our team of law firm web design specialists has extensive experience in building websites for attorneys across the country, and we are ready to start working on your website today.
-So, give our office a call now to speak with a web design specialist who will explain how the experts at On the Map can help your law firm.
+Our team of law firm web design specialists has extensive experience in building websites for attorneys across the country and SEO for law firms.
+We’re ready to start working on your website today.
+So, give our office a call now to speak with a web design specialist who will explain how the experts at On The Map Marketing can help your law firm.